802.11r BSS Fast Transition

 FlexConnect Authentication : Central

-To verify whether AKM Fast Transition-SAE is enabled or not, use the following command:
+To verify whether AKM Fast Transition-SAE is enabled or not, use this command:

 Device# show wlan name [wlan-profile-name]